asainvil224/Nearabl-project/README.md

 Try these examples after loading the app:

-First Name	James	    Shows UserCard for James
+First Name:	James	    (Shows UserCard for James)

-Company Name	Benton, John B Jr	    Shows CompanyCard and plays video
+Company Name:	Benton, John B Jr	    (Shows CompanyCard and plays video)

-State	       NY	    Shows a list of users in New York
+State:	       NY	    (Shows a list of users in New York)

-Invalid Search	asdfghjkl	Shows "No results found"
+Invalid Search	asdfghjkl	(Shows "No results found")